SketchyScene/SketchyScene/README.md

 - DenseCRF is used if setting `--dcrf=1`

-Our trained model can be download [here](https://drive.google.com/file/d/1Z72Iv3OobWv-tYoUwvY_7HMgsLUGKkcp/view?usp=sharing).
+Our trained semantic segmentation model can be download [here](https://drive.google.com/file/d/1Z72Iv3OobWv-tYoUwvY_7HMgsLUGKkcp/view?usp=sharing).

 ### Inference